-To maintain security in a computer-based testing environment, MSDE suggests the following idea configurations for seating students: Seat students in every other seat.
-Arrange monitors/devices back-to-back.
-Seat students back-to-back.
-Seat students in a semicircle.
-Seat students in widely spaced rows or in every other row.
-If an ideal appropriate seating configuration is not possible, physical and visual barriers between testing devices should be used to prevent students from viewing other monitors.
-Schools may already have one or more of the following materials available that can be adapted for this purpose: Card stock (e.g., manila folders) that can be taped to the sides of monitors Flattened cardboard boxes that can be cut, folded, and taped to form a visual barrier between testing devices Tri-fold display boards (such as those used for science project exhibits) that can stand freely between testing devices Cardboard carrels
+To maintain security in a computer-based testing environment, MSDE recommends the following ideal configurations for seating students:

+- Seat students in every other seat.

+- Arrange monitors/devices back-to-back.

+- Seat students back-to-back.

+- · Seat students in a semicircle.

+- Seat students in widely spaced rows or in every other row.

+If an ideal seating configuration is NOT possible, physical and visual barriers between testing devices should be used to prevent students from viewing other testing devices.
+Schools may already have one or more of the following materials available that can be adapted for this purpose:

+- Card stock (e.g., manila folders) that can be taped to the sides of monitors - Flattened cardboard boxes that can be cut, folded, and taped to form a visual barrier between testing devices - Tri-fold display boards (such as those used for science project exhibits) that can stand freely between testing devices - Cardboard carrels - Privacy screens that narrow the viewing angle of a testing device so that it is visible only to someone sitting directly in front of it.
+Schools that have privacy screens available should affix them to monitors prior to the beginning of testing and ensure that students are seated so that they cannot view the monitor of the student seated in the row in front of them.